For most of us, the Holidays are a time of cheer and represent a season where we all come together to celebrate giving.

 Because of this, you’ll have to play good defense in order to avoid falling victim.
 According to Scambusters.org, the best methods of avoiding Christmastime charity scams are:

-For example, the American Red Cross uses 90% of donations to fund its programs and services, while some smaller charities, like the Cancer Survivors’ Fund, only uses 8% of donations for this purpose.
+For example, the American Red Cross uses 90% of donations to fund its programs and services, while some smaller charities only use 8% of donations for this purpose.

-General Shopping Tips that Can Help You Avoid Holiday Scams
+Shopping Tips That Can Help You Avoid Common Holiday Scams

 Avoid paying online with a debit card.
 Instead, use a credit card, since you’ll be able to refute any fraudulent activity more easily, and scammers won’t be stealing cash directly from your bank account.